top of page

 The Low-Income Home Energy Assistance Program provides energy-payment assistance on behalf of low-income individuals and families who meet the program‘s eligibility requirements.
 Three categories of assistance are available.

 1. Home Energy Assistance- Assists eligible households in meeting the cost of home energy (electric or gas bills).
-This program is administered once a program year being April 1st and ending March 31st.
-Elderly, disabled individuals and households with kids 5 or younger have priority.
+This program is administered once a year beginning July 1 and ends July 30.
+(Elderly, disabled individuals and households with children 5 or younger have priority.)

 2. Crisis Assistance- Helps eligible households resolve or mitigate a home energy crisis (electric or gas bills).
-This program is offered during the summer months April 1st thru September 30th and winter months October 1st thru March 31st.
+This program is offered during the Summer months (April 1 - September 30) and Winter months (October 1 thru March 31)

 3. Weather-Related Assistance- Assist to resolve or mitigate a home energy crisis (electric or gas bills) caused by an emergency (hurricane, flooding, etc.) and that is declared by government officials.